Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 Here's where things can get a little bit tricky, and why many Doctors may actually be telling you that your thyroid is "fine" when it really isn't.

-I just said that high levels of Free T4 is good, right?
+I just said that high levels of Free T4 are good, right?

 But that isn't always the case.